112 Degrees With No Water: Puerto Rican Hospitals Battle Life And Death Daily

 Lying in the cooling tent is a 77-year-old retired factory worker named Georgina Gonzales.
 Had she not been brought here she might have ended up as an indirect victim of the storm.

 "Very hot, very hot!
-I was suffocating" she says, "When they transferred me here on Sunday, they rescued me from the dragon's mouth."
+I was suffocating," she says.
+"When they transferred me here on Sunday, they rescued me from the dragon's mouth."

 Back on the fourth floor, a distraught woman appears with a shocking story: the hospital an hour away in the city of Aguadilla, she says, has shut down, kicked out the patients, and it smells like decomposing bodies.